RED HOT ISSUES (Updated!)

 Get the money into the bank

-There were less office audits this past year mostly due to staffing issues, but the number of violations has gone up.
-Earnest money deposit issues (late deposits) went up 17% over last year.
-Property Management trust account violations were up 31%.
+There were 1278 office audits this past year but the number of violations has not significantly gone up.
+Earnest money deposit issues (late deposits) was greater than last year.
 Get that money documented and in the bank!

 An Apple for the Teacher

-There are almost 1300 course approvals and 105 schools this past year and over 500 approved instructors in the state.
+There only about 817 course approvals and 87 schools this past year and over 500 approved instructors in the state.
 Of course there isn’t available documentation as to how many live or online classes and many of the schools are national.
 Thanks for choosing clockhours.com and Natalie as an instructor for your continuing ed!

 I feel the earth move under my feet